Imagine you’re researching for a blog post.

-TinEye is the search engine where you can do quick, no-nonsense reverse image search.
+TinEye is the search engine where you can do a quick, no-nonsense reverse image search.

-To start, click the upload button on the left side of the search bar to browse from your desktop’s saved images.
+To start, click the “Upload” button on the left side of the search bar to browse saved images on your desktop.

 When you’re done, you’ll get results like these.

-The cool part is you can use a filter to search by image size, newest or oldest post, best match, and most changed.
+The cool part is you can use filters to search by image size, newest or oldest post, best match, and most changed.

-You can also filter by domain or collection to narrow down your results.
+You can also filter by website or collection to narrow down your results.

-Reverse Image Search: The Easy Way to Get Relevant Details About Images
+Reverse Image Search: The Easy Way To Research Images

-- You want to know if you can post it on your site.
+- You want to know if you can post the image on your site.